AshirRaza/US-Rental-Properties-Analysis/README.md

 # US-Rental-Properties-Analysis
 Analyzed dataset of property types across US cities, applying statistical measures using Python pandas.
 Cleaned data and generated valuable insights for the real estate industry.
+This project involved analyzing a dataset that included information about different property types across various cities in the USA.
+The dataset was cleaned and analyzed using Python programming and the pandas library to generate valuable insights.
+By applying statistical measures, the project aimed to uncover patterns and trends within the data.
+The findings provided a deeper understanding of the housing market and its distribution across different cities, offering potential insights for strategic decision-making in the real estate industry.